pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-metalswap.md

 ![test tokens faucet menu](/img/quests/metalswap/tokens-faucet.png)

 2. If your wallet is set up on a different chain, a message will appear prompting you to switch networks.
 Click on _"SWITCH NETWORK"_.
-This will open your wallet with the Linea network already selected.
+This will open your wallet with the PepeSync network already selected.
 Confirm and proceed with the request for the test tokens.

 ![get test tokens from faucet](/img/quests/metalswap/get-test-tokens.png)